ravindasenarath/azure-is/README.md

  Virtual network peering: connect two network VN's, Use Azure intranet.
 Use defined routes(UDR) allow to control routing tables between routes.

+## VPN

+  - Use an encrypted tunnel
+  - Connect two or more trusted networks over untrusted network
+  - Traffic is encrypted

+### VPN Gateways

+Deployed in dedicated subnet of the virtual network end enable

+ - Connect on-prem datacenters to virtual networks through a site-to-site